hyperledger.fabricx.orderer¶

 Start the orderer container

 Ensures the host data directory exists and starts the orderer container with the selected component command.
-Mounts generated config and TLS/MSP material read-only, mounts the data directory read-write, and exposes gRPC and metrics ports.
+Mounts generated config and TLS/MSP material read-only, mounts the data directory read-write, and exposes gRPC and operations ports.

 - name: Start the orderer container